-There are two output compare registers: output compare register 1 (OCR1) and output compare register 2 (OCR2).
+There are two output compare registers: output compare register 1 (OCR1) and output compare register 2 (OCR2), both of which are read or write registers.

-The same output compare interrupt enable bit (OCIE) is used for the two output compares.
+Note: The same output compare interrupt enable bit (OCIE) is used for the two output compares.